liquinlab/elm-smile/docs/introduction.md

 - Use Vue's
   [declarative programming and reactive data binding](/components#declarative-rendering-and-reactivity) to simplify your coding.
-- Code writing can be greatly accelerated using AI tools like [Cursor](https://www.cursor.com/) because LLMs are trained on extensive codebases covering VueJS, Bulma, and other popular web standards used by the project.
+- Code writing can be greatly accelerated using AI tools because LLMs are trained on extensive codebases covering Vue, Tailwind, and other popular web standards used by the project.
 - Built-in support for multiple [recruitment services](/recruitment) including Prolific, MTurk, CloudResearch, and more.
 - Secure data storage and retrieval using a flexible, but easy-to-use